Spring Cleaning: How to Organize Your Room in an Hour

 And when you have time, why not give your vanity table a makeover with one of these awesome ideas?

-Double-up With Your Door Space
+Use Your Door Space

-And there you have it—by preparing well and working speedily, you really can get your room organized in an hour.
+And there you have it.
+By preparing well and working speedily, you really can get your room organized in an hour.